 There is no parameter that can measure – and do justice to – the impact of coaches in the lives of people they touch.
-Hence, there can be no exhaustive list when it comes to mentioning the best executive coaches to follow in 2019.
-So, what am I attempting to do in this article?
+Hence, there really can’t be a simple list that mentions the best executive coaches to follow in 2019.
+So, what am I attempting to do with this article?

 I am going to identify a few names of those who made an impact globally.
 This will help us to understand and learn from best practices.
 Learning is a continuous process and each person will take whatever they need at the moment.
 I have put together this list to encourage you to study the career of these coaches.
 You need to analyze and see what they are doing right.

-If you have questions or would like to add more stories of top executive coaches to this list, feel free to reach out to me.
+If you have any questions or would like to your own story, as a top executive coach, to this list, feel free to reach out to me.
 You may also want to look up my earlier blog post on the strategies that top executive coaches use.

 And if you feel inspired to liberate your inner coach, I may have something to offer you.
 Read on in the following sections.